 If you are interested in sponsoring a fellow in your organization or elsewhere in your health community, contact us for more information.

 To be considered for a Fellowship position, talk to your organization about this remarkable opportunity.
 We want to work with you to make this a reality!

 To find out how to submit your nomination, click on the Nominate A Candidate For The Fellowship button.
-Nominations are due on May 15, 2017; applications are due on June 15, 2017.
-The inaugural class of fellows will be announced on October 1, 2017.
+Nominations are due on May 1, 2018; applications are due on June 15, 2018.
+The class of 2019 fellows will begin on October 1, 2018.

 About the program

 The purpose of the fellow experience is to develop a cohort of women leaders who are networked and ready to move into senior leadership positions in all sectors of health.
 The Fellowship program facilitates this move by concentrating on four program goals:

 To expand knowledge and experience by putting skills into practice

 To generate constructive change in the community where the fellow works and beyond